deepakkkailash/PPS_Miniproject/README.md

 # PPS_Miniproject
 This project involves creating a basic calculator using basic C functions imported from STDIO and Math.h header files.
+The calculator can perform various functionalities ranging from basic arithmetic operations to Factorial calculation, finding sin,cos,tan of various degrees,etc. The code for this project is written in a way that it ensures the user-friendly nature of the application, with high care for simplicity and gracefulness in carrying out the operations.